 What is Astigmatism?

 Essentially it occurs when the eyeball and/or the cornea become warped.
+Instead of round, oblong like a football.
 This warping distorts the image on the retina.
 It affects how we (those who have astigmatism) see objects.

 I have astigmatism in both of my eyes and find if I am out without my glasses on I feel closer to the ground somehow ( I have instantly shrunk after taking my glasses off it feels like).
 I put this down to this warping effect caused by the astigmatism.
 This condition also affects the sharpness of vision of the eyes generally as well.

 Some believe that this ‘deformity’ is down to genetics.
 Personally I don’t think this can be the case.
 As otherwise the astigmatism would not change as the size and shape of the eye socket remains the same.
 However, astigmatism can change.